pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.13 =
+This minor upgrade fixes two tiny bugs you might have run into if you had extra (blank) leading or trailing spaces in your question short names, or if you had extra (empty) lines in your available-answers lists.
+NF now deals more elegantly with both situations.

 = 1.5.12 =
 This minor upgrade fixes two bugs: (a) the texts of edited stories did not appear correctly in the "Show story texts for copying" popup on the "Explore Patterns" page, and (b) annotation import and bulk change might not work correctly for edited stories.